Inclusive Curriculum and Assessment

 Exploring

-Our lessons don’t connect to our interests.
+Our lessons rarely (about 1-2 times per year) connect to our interests.

 Growing